heather-tech/heather-tech/README.md

  </p>

 ## About Me
-👩🏼‍💻 I am a Full Stack Software Engineer, living in Indiana. <br>
+👩🏼‍💻 I love coding and seeing what I can create. <br>
 🧩 I love puzzles and so do our cats. <br>
-🎮 Lover of video games. <br>
+🎮 I play too many video games. <br>
 🌍 Long term goal is to move to Europe! <br>
 📧 Contact Me: heather.k.tech@gmail.com